 Sometimes medications need to be injected into your eye to treat specific diseases such as age-related macular degeneration, branch retinal vein occlusion, central retinal vein occlusion or diabetic retinopathy.
 This is known as an intravitreal (into the eye) injection.
 This does not hurt, because numbing eye drops are given first.
 The best medication for your eye depends on the disease process.
 Intravitreal medications include:

 The injection will be performed in the clinic room under sterile conditions.
 Afterwards you can perform normal daily activities and do not usually require eye drops or an eye patch.
-If you have concerns such as severe pain or worsening of vision, please contact the clinic or Associate Professor Fung immediately.
+If you have concerns such as severe pain or worsening of vision, please contact the clinic or Professor Fung immediately.
 Often injections need to be repeated after 1-2 months.
-This will depend on your eye condition and Associate Professor Fung will discuss this with you further.
+This will depend on your eye condition and Professor Fung will discuss this with you further.

 Laser surgery can be performed for several eye conditions, including retinal tears, branch retinal vein occlusion, central retinal vein occlusion, diabetic retinopathy and central serous chorioretinopathy.
 It can usually be performed in the clinic.
 The laser is applied either at a slit lamp with a special contact lens or through a headlamp (indirect ophthalmoscope).
 Afterwards you can perform normal daily activities and do not usually require eye drops or an eye patch.